CENUSA: Russia's attack on the Odesa ports and the looming food crisis

-About a year after the war of attrition against Ukraine in the energy field (IPN, November 2022), Russia is applying the same tactics, but already against the grain export infrastructure of the Odesa region.
+About a year after the war of attrition against Ukraine in the energy field, Russia is applying the same tactics against the grain export infrastructure of the Odesa region.
 In this regard, in July 2022, the Russian side launched an offensive with missiles and "kamikaze drones" against the sea and river ports of Odesa.
 In order to carry out these attacks, Russia unilaterally left the "grain deal" in July 2023, leaving both the Odesa port infrastructure and the ships carrying Odesa's agricultural produce without guarantees of international protection.
 By destroying Ukraine's critical infrastructure upon which the storage and transportation of Ukrainian grain depend, the Russian authorities may be targeting a complex set of local and global goals.

 It is becoming increasingly clear that Moscow is instrumentalising the war in Ukraine to produce crises with transboundary effects and then extract "geopolitical opportunities" for itself.
 By decimating Ukraine's agricultural potential, including by sabotaging transport routes on the Black Sea and the Danube, Russia wants to reduce Ukraine's importance on the world market.
 The objective seems to be the de-internationalisation of the war in Ukraine and the de-solidarisation with the Ukrainian cause.